 Prevention Science is concerned with the study of effective preventive interventions within systems.
 The target audience of this type of study may be individuals and/or broader social settings such as families, work or school settings, communities, and policies.
 The Prevention Science track emphasizes the development and assessment of community or population-based interventions.

 The competencies for the Prevention Science track are based on the health education competencies developed by the National Commission for Health Education Credentialing, Inc..
 Students in the Prevention Science track develop skills to plan, implement, and evaluate community programs, and to communicate health and behavioral information.
 Courses place a strong emphasis on the application of prevention science knowledge, behavioral theories, and models to real-life public health situations and settings.

 MPH Degree Requirements - Prevention Science

-42 credit hours, successful completion of a practicum and a thesis or capstone
+42 credit hours, successful completion of an Applied Practice Experience (APE), and a thesis or capstone

 All Rollins MPH and MSPH students are required to complete a 200-400 hour Applied Practice Experience (APE).
 This experience is designed to enhance the student’s understanding and application of knowledge and research findings to public health settings by providing an opportunity to gain practical experience.
 Public health work environments include nonprofit organizations, hospitals, local health departments, and for-profit firms.